carnot-tech/jinbaflow-docs/docs/module-types/chart.md

 ## Options

-You can choose between line, bar, scatter, and pie charts to display.

 When you send your prompt to the AI, it can perform transformations on your data or change how the chart looks.

-There is a JSON field that shows how you can modify the look of the chart.
+There is a Python code editor that is used to create the chart.
+Refer to the [Plotly library](https://plotly.com/python/plotly-express/) if you wish to see the details.